MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-param.md

 ---
-title: Download, Launch, and Param functions | Microsoft Docs
+title: Launch and Param functions | Microsoft Docs
-description: Reference information, including syntax and examples, for the Download, Launch, and Param functions in canvas apps
+description: Reference information, including syntax and examples, for the Launch and Param functions in canvas apps
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps